roomate/Lattice-Boltzmann-Method/README.md

 This last plot displays the vorticity, estimated by finite difference, for the different Reynolds number.
 The vorticity seems to outline the position of the vortices, like one could have expected.

-## TP4:
+## Practical Session 4:
-A new collision method is studied.
-Indeed, taking into account collisions is necessary to model viscosity, but several methods are possibles.
-This lab explores two of them, only one actually work.
-You can see below the results are quite similar.
+A collision method, different to the ones employed in `Practical Session 2` and `Practical Session 3` is implemented and studied.
+Taking into account collisions between particles is necessary to model viscosity, but several approaches are possibles.
+This lab explores two of them, I managed to make work only one of them though.
+The objective was to reproduce, for each of them, the results of one of the two previous practical sessions.
+Below are the results for `Practical Session 3`.

  ![Drag versus time](./img/TP4/drag_coeff.PNG)  ![Streamline](./img/TP4/streamline.PNG)  ![Vorticity](./img/TP4/vorticity.PNG)